 Risk No 9 Safeguarding - Action Plan Existing Controls/ actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date The Council has a Safeguarding Policy (2015), which is updated in line with new legislation.
 The policy details what is required of all staff and Elected Members and is supported by a set of procedures which set out the process for recording safeguarding concerns, incidents and allegations.
 The Council has reduced the risk of safeguarding issues going unnoticed by staff and Elected Members by providing a range of training and production of the new Policy and procedures in 2015.
 Leadership Team and Managers to continue to promote vigilance amongst staff.
 The Council needs to ensure timely response to changes in legislation or local procedures.
 Alan Hall The Council meets all of its duties under Section 11 and 47.
 The Council meets the new duties of the Care Act 2014.
-The Council fully meets all aspects of the ESCB/ESAB Safeguarding self - Monthly ESAB (Safeguarding Adult) Audit to be submitted October 2016.
-ESCB (Safeguarding Children) Audit to be submitted October 2017.
-A corporate Safeguarding Group ensures sharing of best practice and information across Directorates and enables the identification of any weaknesses in the Council's work.
+The Council fully meets all aspects of the ESCB/ESAB Safeguarding self - Monthly ESCB (Safeguarding Children) Audit to be submitted A corporate Safeguarding Group ensures sharing of best practice and information across Directorates and enables the identification of any weaknesses in the Council's work.
 This group has become an effective forum for sharing of best practice and commitment from all Directorates is shown.
 Directorates need to continue to commit time for representatives to attend the Corporate Working Group. assessment.
+October 2017.
 Council policies have been developed for all new and emerging safeguarding issues such as Child Sexual Exploitation (CSE).
-A Safeguarding Strategy and Action Plan has been adopted.
+A Safeguarding Strategy and Action Plan has been adopted by Cabinet.
 Several of these policies have been used across Essex as examples of best practice.
-The Safeguarding Strategy and Action Plan set out the An ongoing rolling programme of training needs to be in place, to update and refresh staff and Elected Member awareness in the new and emerging issues.
-Action Plan has been adopted by Cabinet. areas requiring further improvement.
-The Safeguarding Officer and part time Admin. posts have now been proposed as CSB growth.
+The Safeguarding Strategy and Action Plan set out the areas requiring further improvement.
+An ongoing rolling programme of training needs to be in place, to update and refresh staff and Elected Member awareness in the new and emerging issues.
+The Safeguarding Officer and part time Admin.
+Posts have now been included in the establishment.
 These posts have enabled a Safeguarding 'Hub', which all EFDC safeguarding issues are filtered through.
 The number of concerns identified in the last year has increased significantly.
-Finance Cabinet to agree proposal for CSB growth bid to make posts permanent.
 Nursery Worker Accommodation Task Group established.
 The group has developed an action plan which is submitted to Management Board.